mmdarmofal/GDD_ENS/doc/workflow.md

 ### 3. Combine 10 models into single ensemble model (GDD-ENS)
    > Inputs:
-   > * label: string specifying if you want to change any of the default file names for the final tables/models
+   > * pre_load: string indicating where to load and save models: "True" if loading directly from the original model (stored in data/ensemble_models), "False" if re-trained or re-ran (stored in output)
    >

    ```
-   $ python scripts/gdd_ensemble.py <label>
+   $ python scripts/gdd_ensemble.py
    ```
    > Outputs:
    > * ensemble.pt: final ensemble model